teak1cd/jsGameUtil/pathfinding/flood fill/floorfill.md

   2. mark the current square as a wall
   3. add current spot to path
   4. if the current spot is at the position of the finishing point then return the path

+##Flood Fill
+for this example I used a four direction flood fill algorithm.